vinipx/design-patterns-examples/src/main/java/creational/singleton/README.md

 Both eager initialization and static block initialization create the instance even before it’s being used and that is not the best practice to use.

 ### Lazy Initialization
-Lazy initialization method to implement the singleton pattern creates the instance in the global access method.
-Here is the sample code for creating the singleton class with this approach:
+The instance could be initialized only when the singleton class is used for the first time.
+Doing so creates the instance of the singleton class in the JVM during the execution of the method.
 ```java
 public class LazyInitializedSingleton {